- 1Gone by in time and no longer existing: the danger is now pastMore example sentences

-- 1 (usually the past) The time or a period of time before the moment of speaking or writing: she found it hard to make ends meet in the past the war-damaged church is preserved as a reminder of the pastMore example sentences
+- 1 (usually the past) The time before the moment of speaking or writing: she found it hard to make ends meet in the past the war-damaged church is preserved as a reminder of the pastMore example sentences

-formerly, previously, in days/years/times gone by, in former times, in the (good) old days, in days of old, in olden times, once (upon a time)• literary in days of yore, in yesteryear
+formerly, previously, in days/years/times gone by, in bygone days, back in the day, in former times, in the (good) old days, at one time, in days of old, in the olden days, in olden times; before, hitherto, once, once upon a time, time was when, in auld lang syne, long ago, in antiquity• literary in days of yore, of yore, in yesteryear

 - They are expressing the national agenda of their new country by documenting important moments in the past.